poonchuanan/ip/docs/README.md

 Duke saves the data entered into a text file every time the tasklist is updated.
 It will also load the saved data every time the application is launched.

-The application stores the data in the following format:
+The application stores the data in the following format in a .txt file:
 ```
 [T][✘]  read book
 [D][✘]  submit homework (by: 5pm)